osmlab/atlas-checks/docs/checks/RoadNameSpellingConsistencyCheck.md

 # Road name spelling consistency check

 This is a new check that's designed to flag road segments whose Name tags have slightly different spellings.
-"Slightly different spelling" is understood to mean a Levenshtein distance of 1 between two Name tags, where 1 is by default.
+"Slightly different spelling" is understood to mean an edit distance of 1 between two Name tags.
 The goal is to bring attention to areas of a road with spelling mixups so that editors can create a uniform spelling for the entire road.

 This check should flag road segments whose Name tags contain:
 1. Accented character inconsistencies